 How We Grow

 Why Huarache?
 We decided to call oursevles Huarache Farms (Espanol for sandals) because we share a love of minimalist running and plant-based eating.
-Inspired by the Tarahumara runners of Mexico, who grow their own mustard greens, beans, chia seeds, and corn, we we want strive to have a light environmental footprint and to keep on running.
+Inspired by the Tarahumara runners of Mexico, who grow their own mustard greens, beans, chia seeds, and corn, we strive to have a light environmental footprint and to keep on running.
 Our mission is to create community through gardening, cooking, and running for mental health.
 Come run with us!

 A SUSTAINABLE APPROACH To Food Production: